rekindle-blog/rekindle-blog.github.io/_posts/2026-03-12-between-the-delights-of-solitude-and-dread-of-loneliness.md

 Firstly, a distinction can be made between solitude and loneliness.
 In the scene being narrated, one of Catton’s characters is surrounded by people and the sounds of their voices, only they are also unsighted.
 This is solitude without being truly alone.
 "I love to enjoy the feeling," of being alone, "when I’m not."

 Even as a Myers-Briggs verified extrovert, I’m partial to moments like the one described here.
 Though preferences may vary, most of us enjoy time alone.
-Personally, I prize undisturbed time for my **thoughts** and **books**,or **writing**.
+Personally, I prize undisturbed time for my [thoughts](https://rekindle.co.za/content/2024-04-18-death) and [books](https://rekindle.co.za/content/2025-02-07-reading-reflections) or [writing](https://rekindle.co.za/content/2026-03-06-this-is-not-ai).
 Such solitudes tend towards this first kind.
 While my community might not be immediately present, I’m aware of them.
 Company stands as an unseen atmosphere to periods of solitude.
 The latter is merely a mode of existing, rather than my truest or fundamental experience of the world.

 ## 2. The Dread of Loneliness